 If you live in a city, you may be able to walk to your destination—but you choose to drive anyway.
 Walking saves money on gas, as will shopping around for car insurance to compare quotes.
 Buying a fuel-efficient car will save you money when you do have to drive.
 You may even be able to ditch the car altogether and opt for public transit, instead.

-These represent some of the most common ways in which people spend money.
-Use them as a springboard to critically assess your spending.
+Use this article as a springboard to critically assess your spending.
 Are all of your purchases necessary?
 If so, are you opting for the cheapest option?

 Budgets That Help Control Spending

 As you ask yourself what spending is necessary and what isn't, keep in mind that it isn't "wrong" to treat yourself.
 You shouldn't feel bad if you enjoy nice clothes or fancy meals.
 The point is to control those expenses, so you don't go overboard and drain your funds.

 Unnecessary spending is also called "discretionary spending."
 In other words, these purchases are made at your discretion rather than as a necessary part of life.

 This is where budgeting comes into play.
 The core of budgeting is prioritizing—cut the expenses that are less important to you, and you'll have room in your budget for the spending that matters most to you.

 Here are a few of the most popular types of budgets, and who they work best for: